-Last April, Glaucoma Research Foundation publicly launched the Cure is in Sight Campaign to ensure funding for the Catalyst for a Cure (CFC) Biomarker Initiative as well the advancement of all of our sight-saving research and education programs.
+In April 2017, Glaucoma Research Foundation publicly launched the Cure is in Sight Campaign to ensure funding for the Catalyst for a Cure (CFC) Biomarker Initiative as well the advancement of all of our sight-saving research and education programs.

 Thanks to more than 15,000 contributions over the past four years, we have exceeded our $15 million goal and raised more than $16 million to date.
 Thank you for your extraordinary support.

 This essential funding has provided the necessary resources to forward our collaborative research efforts and support four laboratories focused on new glaucoma biomarkers.
 Their objective is a more effective way to diagnose and manage glaucoma, before vision is irreversibly lost.
 As a result of this work, newly identified biomarkers are now being tested in patients and utilized in two clinical trials for vision restoration.

 In addition to the groundbreaking work of the CFC team, 32 promising scientific investigations were funded through our Shaffer Grants program thanks to generous Campaign support.
 These important projects allow scientists to test novel ideas, leading us closer to new therapies and a cure.

 Due to the success of the CFC Biomarker Initiative, there is now a clearer pathway toward a therapeutic strategy for restoring lost vision in glaucoma patients.
 While there are effective treatments for lowering eye pressure to preserve vision, some patients’ glaucoma unfortunately will continue to progress.
 Additional research is needed to explore and test how to repair and restore lost vision due to damage caused by glaucoma, in order to prevent blindness.